ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

-# Data Cleaning with MySQL
+# Layoffs Dataset Cleaning with MySQL